victornswd/nvim/README.md

 #### Installation failed

-If the installation failed you can just open nvim with `nvim -u install.lua` and just run `:PackerSync` manually.
+If the installation failed you can just open nvim run `:PackerSync` manually.
 This can also be ran if you currently have a Packer based config and don't want to manually delete the plugin folder.

 ## Special Thanks